Andy Selva: International career

 Selva was born in Rome, Italy to an Italian father from Lazio and a Sammarinese mother, which made him eligible to represent Italy or San Marino and he chose for the latter.

 He made his international debut on 9 September 1997 against Turkey U-21, and scored one goal for his team in 1–4 loss.

 As one of the few professional practitioners of the sport in the country, he is hailed one of the greatest players in the history of the San Marino national side.
-He appeared 74 times for the national team and scored eight goals, making him the leading goalscorer in the history of the team.
+He appeared 73 times for the national team and scored eight goals, making him the leading goalscorer in the history of the team.
 Until 2012, he was the only player to score more than one goal for San Marino.

-On 28 April 2004, Selva became the first player ever to score a winning goal for San Marino when he netted the only goal in a 1–0 friendly win over Liechtenstein, which is the only win that San Marino have recorded to date, as well as one of four official matches where San Marino have kept a clean sheet.
+On 28 April 2004, Selva became the first player ever to score a winning goal for San Marino when he netted the only goal in a 1–0 friendly win over Liechtenstein, which was the only win that San Marino recorded until they again beat Liechtenstein on 5 September 2024.
+The game is also one of eight official matches where San Marino have kept a clean sheet.

 Managerial career

+San Marino U17

 After his retirement, he was announced as the head coach of San Marino national under-17 football team.

+Pennarossa

 In February 2020, he was appointed as manager of Campionato Sammarinese side Pennarossa.

+Tre Fiori

-On 13 June 2022, he was appointed as head coach of Sanmarinese team Tre Fiori.
-On 7 July 2022, he led the team to their first ever away win in a European competition (and the first of any Sanmarinese team), with a 1–0 win over Luxembourgish team Fola Esch.
+On 13 June 2022, he was appointed as head coach of Sammarinese team Tre Fiori.
+On 7 July 2022, he led the team to their first ever away win in a European competition (and the first of any Sammarinese team), with a 1–0 win over Luxembourgish team Fola Esch.
 A week later, Tre Fiori beat Fola Esch 3–1 in the return leg, resulting in them qualifying for the 2nd qualifying round of the UEFA Europa Conference League for the first time, and advancing in a European competition for only the second time ever.

+Andy Selva announced his resignation on 24 April 2023 and was replaced by Danilo Girolomoni.

+Cosmos

+On 14 January 2025, he was appointed as manager of Campionato Sammarinese side Cosmos on a six-month deal.